shenef/Boktai-Speedrunning/Boktai 1/Boktai 1.md

 ## Before the run

-Check the leaderboard rules to make sure your run will be valid!
+Check the Leaderboard rules to make sure your run will be valid!

-Set Date and Time on Console:
-- 2003 年 07 月 17 日
-- 午前 04時 00分

 If you want to play on an emulator, currently only mGBA and BizHawk are allowed.
-In the case of BizHawk, you should use at least version 2.6.3 since that adds the ability to emulate an empty cartridge battery.
+In the case of BizHawk, you should use _at least_ version 2.6.3 since that adds the ability to emulate an empty cartridge battery.

-### BizHawk

-- GBA > Settings > Sync Settings:
+- BizHawk: GBA > Settings > Sync Settings:
   - Set “Skip BIOS” to “False”
   - Set “RTC use Real Time” to “False”
   - Set “RTC” to “False”
+- mGBA:
+  - TODO: instructions on how to set up empty battery

-- Then use the in-game time option to set:
+Then in-game, set the Date and Time to

 - 2003 年 07 月 17 日
-  - 午前 04時 00分

-### mGBA

-- TODO: instructions on how to set up mGBA
-- Then use the in-game time option to set:
-  - 2003 年 07 月 17 日
-  - 午前 04時 00分
+- 午前 04時 05分

 With this starting time you will

-- get Ghouls during Fog Castle, sunlight will kill them immediately, and they will most likely drop healing items.
+- get Ghouls instead of spiders outside Fog Castle,
-- get better enemies in Firetop Mountain.
+- get better enemies in Firetop Mountain,
+- skip the Night to Day cutscene if you are fast enough to get it between Firetop and Permafrost,
 - reach Delusion Forest during the early morning.

-Optional on Emulator: Increase the Light on the Start Screen (visualised by Sun animation speed)
+Optional on Emulator: Increase the Light on the Start Screen (visualized by Sun animation speed)

 To start a new run

 - Create a new save file,
 - reduce the name to one character,
 - keep the default region setting,
-- select your Difficulty (keep in mind that every Difficulty is a separate Category, this guide is made for the default setting, Normal 2),
+- select your Difficulty (every Difficulty is a separate Category, this guide is for Normal 2 which is the default),
 - start the timer when confirming on the Summary Screen.

 ## Intro

 Once you gain control, pause the game and set the text speed to “Fast”.
 Optionally you can also turn off markers which can reduce lag.
 Inputs needed to change the text speed and disable the markers:

+- `start`, ⬇️, ⬇️, 🇦, ⬇️, ➡️, ⬇️, ➡️, 🇦, 🇧

-- start, down, down, A, down, right, down, right, A, B Text speed saves about 3-4 seconds, for markers we don’t have data.
+Text speed saves about 3-4 seconds, for markers we don’t have data.

 ## Fog Castle

+Example video embed:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/pn0XyR89ks0"></iframe>

 TODO